RISE-Dependable-Transport-Systems/ComFASE/README.md

 5. Compile the code to make it ready to run (build all projects in OMNeT++ IDE)

-## Step2: ComFASR in cmd environment
+## Step2: ComFASE in cmd environment
 ## Running
 A Python script is written to run the ComFASE experiments, before running that you can define your attack injection setup such as target node (target vehicle), attack type (Delay or DoS), and target attack surface (sender, receiver or both):
 ```